JOHN P. HARRINGTON

 Relocation and reorganization of Office of Dean of Faculty of Arts and Sciences.

-Member, Committee on Middle States Association Periodical Review Report.
+Member, Committee on Middle States Association Periodical Review Report 2012.

-Inauguratation of four named and endowed Chairs (two new).
+Inauguration of five named and endowed Chairs (four new).

 Achieved full governance, executive, and Board approval of renaming to School of Humanities, Arts, and Social Sciences; launched with celebratory activities in spring 2008 that introduced new faculty awards and galvanized alumni support.